 Contact: 303-219-0889; firstname.lastname@example.org

 I believe each person has the strength and power it takes to overcome whatever might get in their way of a more enjoyable life.
 I approach counseling as repairing an existing path or carving out a new path in your emotional well-being.
 Working from a depth psychology approach that incorporates our past and current life experiences and the power of the unconscious, I support my client's process to a more fulfilled and peaceful life.
-I have received training in Dialectical Behavior Therapy, Sandplay Therapy, and Play Therapy and am completing a master's in counseling degree at Regis University.
+I have received training in Dialectical Behavior Therapy, Sandplay Therapy, and Play Therapy and am completing a MA in counseling at Regis University.

 Contact: 303-416-8458; email@example.com